 - Controlling Nature: The need to control the other person’s daily routine, needs, actions, or course of life is a symptom of obsession.
 Deciding what the other person will do, where they go, whom they meet, and how they behave with people are all attempts to control someone.

-- Obsessive Thoughts: These thoughts range from building hypothetical, dream-like situations in your mind, making plans of a life together, or sexual fantasies.
+- Obsessive Thoughts: These thoughts range from building hypothetical, dream-like situations in your mind, making plans for a life together, or other intimate fantasies.
 Continuously thinking about your object of love being with you in every situation can be harmful even to your own goals.
 You are unknowingly making them the priority of all your life decisions.

 - Urge To “Protect”: Believing that you constantly need to protect your partner from the world can sound sweet, but they are quite capable of taking care of themselves.
 Wanting to be their “knight in shining armor” all the time sends the message that you think they are incapable of handling their issues.
 It gets obsessive when you believe that you absolutely cannot live without your partner and that the whole world is out to harm them, and only you can save/protect them.

 - Jealousy And Possessiveness: Getting jealous about all your partner’s personal or professional relationships is a sure sign of OLD.
 It also proves that you do not trust them or have faith in your relationship.
 You feel they must be cheating, or someone will take them away from you at any moment.
 Constantly wanting them by your side and expecting them to spend every free moment with you are signs of extreme possessiveness.

 - Quick Rebounds: Falling in obsessive love quickly with new people and acquaintances indicates the compulsive need to be constantly loved and acknowledged.
-You may feel that you are worthless or life is not worth living if you are single.
+You may feel that you are worthless or that life is not worth living if you are single.